Skip to main content

 Sick Tray Policy

 Dining Services at SUNY Oswego cares about its customers when they are sick or injured.
 If a resident is unable to attend a meal in a dining center due to illness or mobility issues (i.e. required use of crutches), a sick tray is available.
-A Sick Tray Request Form may be requested from the Residence Hall Director/Village Community Director, Assistant Hall Director, Resident Student Staff, by the resident, the resident's roommate, a friend, or reaching out to the Dining Services Manager.
-The completed form must be approved by an appropriate professional staff member (Residence Hall Director, Assistant Hall Director, Assistant Director, Dining Center Manager or Mary Walker Health Professional) and submitted to the dining center manager or checker-cashier in the resident dining center along with the ill/injured student’s I.D. card.
-For further information, please contact your Residence Hall Director, Assistant Hall Director,
+A Sick Tray Request Form may be requested from the Residence Hall Director, Assistant Hall Director, RA, by the resident, the resident's roommate, or a friend by reaching out to the Dining Services Manager.
+The completed form must be approved by an appropriate professional staff member (Residence Hall Director, Assistant Hall Director, Assistant Director, Dining Center Manager or Mary Walker Health Professional) and submitted to the dining center manager or cashier in the resident dining center along with the ill/injured student’s I.D. card.
+For further information, please contact your Residence Hall Director, Assistant Hall Director, RA or Dining Manager.

 Snow Removal in Resident Student Parking Lots